kree-nickm/planet-creator/README.md

 An application for creating TTRPG campaign settings and managing all information thereof.

 ### Installation
+For now, the only installation method is doing the same thing you'd do to contibute to development.
+Eventually this will be simpler for the end user (hopefully).
 1. Install [Node.js](https://nodejs.org/en/download/).
-Make sure it is added to PATH or the below command won't work without tweaks.
+Make sure it is added to PATH.
-2. Clone this repository into a directory of your choice, or simply download the files.
+2. Clone this repository into a directory of your choice, or simply download the files if you aren't interested in git.
-3. In that directory, run the command `npm install` to automatically install all of the Node.js dependencies.
-4. Run the command `npm start` to start the application.
+3. Run `start.bat`.

 ### Design Document
 This is a loose design document for the features that are planned.
 Crossed-out items are effectively completed, though may still be tweaked.